microsoft/vscode-azurearmtools/README.md

 ![Image showing the parameter file creation options (none, new, and browse)](./images/undo-change-mapping-two.png)

-### Linked template validation
+## Linked Template Validation

-When a [linked template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates?tabs=azure-powershell#linked-template) is referenced, schema and parameter validations are provided (up to one level).
+When a [linked template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates?tabs=azure-powershell#linked-template) is referenced, schema and parameter validations are provided.

-Linked template support requires either that all top-level parameters have a value, this means either:
-- All top-level parameter definitions have a default value
+Linked template support requires that all top-level parameters have a value.
+This means that a parameter file is associated with the template OR all top-level parameter definitions have a default value.
-- Or a parameter file is associated with the template

 Scenarios supported:
 - Relative path (requires apiVersion 2020-10-01 or higher of Microsoft.Resources/deployments):